Differential/docs/CLIENT-GUIDE.md

 planning, writing a big spec document, talking, talking, talking...
 Billing, billing, billing.
 We take a different approach.

-We'll spend a tiny amount of time building a queue of user stories, and choosing a batch to start on that if we delivered working software, users could receive value by using it.
+We'll spend a tiny amount of time up-front building a queue of user stories (tasks based on the overall experience), and choosing a batch to start on that if we delivered working software, users could receive value by using it.